Skip to main content

 About Us

-BYU–Hawaii is an organization that meets every Wednesday in the Cultural Hall of the Stake Center on campus from 4:00 to 5:00 PM.
+BYU–Hawaii is an organization that meets every Wednesday in room 190 of the Stake Center.

-The BYU–Hawaii Hope Squad is a peer-to-peer suicide prevention program where students are nominated by their classmates as trustworthy and trained to recognize and respond to signs of distress in their peers.
+The BYU–Hawaii Hope Squad is a peer-to-peer suicide prevention program where students are nominated by the Hope Squad student team, as well as campus administration, faculty and staff.
+They are seen as trustworthy and trained to recognize and respond to signs of distress in their peers.

 They are not meant to be counselors, but rather a bridge to connect students in need with trusted adults and resources.
-Hope Squads aim to foster human connection, reduce stigma around mental health, and create a supportive environment within the school community.
+Hope Squad aims to foster human connection, reduce stigma related to mental health, and create a supportive environment within the campus community.

-Students are chosen by their classmates, indicating they are seen as approachable and trustworthy.
+Students are nominated as an indication that they are seen as approachable and trustworthy.

 • Training: